15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Kentucky Medicaid and financial aid

 Kentucky currently does not provide direct financial assistance for assisted living.
-As one official resource states: “Assisted Living Communities in Kentucky are social models and do not provide health services”.
-However, you can explore several alternatives.
+However, several alternatives exist.

-The Medicaid Home and Community Based (HCB) Waiver assists seniors who need nursing facility level care but want to remain in their communities.
-To qualify in 2025, you must:
+The Medicaid Home and Community Based (HCB) Waiver helps seniors who need nursing facility-level care but want to stay in their communities.
+Qualification in 2025 requires:

 Kentucky cost of living

-Kentucky features a lower-than-average cost of living, providing particular advantages for retirees.
-The state offers tax-free Social Security income, helping seniors preserve more retirement funds.
-Housing costs remain competitive, with average home values around $207,548 as of May 2024 and median rent approximately $1,315 monthly.
+Kentucky has lower-than-average living costs.
+The state exempts Social Security income from taxation, helping seniors retain more retirement funds.
+Average home values are around $207,548, and median rent runs $1,315 monthly.

 Kentucky availability of facilities

-The state contains 159 assisted living communities, offering adequate options for comparison shopping.
-All facilities require licensing and undergo regular on-site reviews to ensure safety and quality care.
-Kentucky ranks in the lowest quartile for assisted living transparency, as inspection information isn’t readily available online.
+Kentucky has 159 assisted living communities.
+All require licensing and regular on-site reviews.
+However, the state ranks low for assisted living transparency—inspection information isn't readily available online.

 Utah

-Utah ranks fifth among the cheapest states for assisted living in 2025, offering budget-conscious seniors quality care options at reasonable prices.
+Utah ranks fifth among the cheapest states for assisted living in 2025.

 Utah assisted living cost